KaushalVasava/Sangeet_MusicPlayer/README.md

 # Sangeet : Songs & MusicPlayer
 Sangeet is a new material design music player with lots of new features.
+This app made using storage access and permission handling, data and view binding, navigation components, prefence datastore, flows, coroutines, Foreground service, Broadcast receiver, Shared preference, Dagger-Hilt for dependency Injection and MVVM architecture.

 Features:
 + New Material design themes.